Taxes in Armenia

 Moreover, Armenia is part of the Eurasian Economic Union (EAEU), which includes countries such as Russia, Belarus, Kazakhstan, and Kyrgyzstan.
 Importantly, goods imported from these EAEU member countries are exempt from import duties.
 However, when importing goods from countries outside the EAEU, import duties are imposed based on rates set by the EAEU Commission.

 Armenian companies may be subject to various taxes based on their specific business activities.
-These taxes can include excise tax, environmental tax, road tax, as well as real estate and vehicle property tax in Armenia.
+These taxes can include excise tax, environmental tax, road tax, as well as real estate and vehicle property taxes.

 What Clients Say